joelouthan/Theologicus/src/catechism-1693/index.md

 In the sixth petition, which is, And lead us not into temptation but deliver us from evil, we pray that God would either keep us from being tempted to sin, or support and deliver us when we are tempted.
 (Mt.
 6:13; Mt.
 26:31; 2 Cor.
 12:8)

-### Question 114 What Does The Conclusion Of The Lord'S Prayer Teach?
+### Question 114 What Does The Conclusion Of The Lord's Prayer Teach?

 The conclusion of the Lord's prayer, which is, For yours is the kingdom, and the power, and the glory, forever.
 Amen, teaches us to take our encouragement in prayer from God only, and in our prayers to praise Him, ascribing kingdom, power, and glory, to Him.
 And in testimony of our desire and assurance to be heard, we say, Amen.
 (Mt.
 6:13; Dan.
 9:4, 7-9, 16-19; 1 Chron.
 29:10-13; 1 Cor.
 4:16; Rev. 11:20; 22:20, 21)